squaresLab/squaresLab.github.io/README.md

 tag.
 For an example, see SearchRepair on the Projects page.
 The format of the tag is `{% reference key %}`.

+## Inserting an new main page photo

+Put the photo you want to add in the the assets/img directory.
+Then open
+\_data/MainPhotos.yml and add a new photo item, following the same structure of the other items.

+## Changing the css of all pages

+If you would like to add a css change across all pages, you can add a css rule assets/css/customCss.css.

 ## Test your changes

 Before pushing to the website, you may want to check that your changes look the way you expect.
 Just run the website locally with: